3 Check your knowledge quiz

 Choose the best answer.

-1) The first graph shows that between Year One and Year Two, energy usage per guest per night.
+2) The first graph shows that in Year Three, energy usage was per guest per night.

-3) The third graph shows a significant decrease in in Year Three.
+4) The third graph shows a decrease in from Year One to Year Two.

 Cash Purchases